-James Aguma suspended as SABC CFO - Eyewitness News - Nigeria Today
+ANC Scopa study group welcomes suspension of SABC CEO - Citizen - Nigeria Today

 James Aguma suspended as SABC CFO

-The ANC's study group on Scopa says it's confident the move will restore good governance and public confidence in the SABC.
-A screengrab of SABC acting CEO James Aguma and SABC board chairperson Mbulaheni Maguvhe at a press briefing.

-SABC suspends Aguma
+SABC boss Aguma suspended

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.